Acquiring and Merchant Acquiring Services 01 1

 • Cashless payment acceptance can be set up in stationary and mobile outlets and via the Internet.

-• Payment by QR code is an alternative to merchant acquiring for small businesses: no equipment is required to accept payments, and transaction fees can be lower.
+• QR code payment is an alternative to merchant acquiring for small business: there is no need for equipment to accept the payment, and transaction fees can be cheaper.

-• Acquiring reduces the risk of fraudulent payments, speeds up service at the cash desk, solves problems with change, and reduces refusals from purchases.
-Synchronisation with accounting programmes simplifies reporting and monitoring of financial indicators.
+• Acquiring decreases fraudulent payments risk, accelerates serving at the checkout point, solves problems with change, and cuts refusals from purchases.
+Synchronization with accounting programs simplifies reporting and monitoring of financial indicators.

-• A contract with the bank is required for connection.
-When choosing a partner, pay attention to the possibility of providing equipment and software, technical support, transaction fees, monthly service fees.
+• It requires a contract with the bank for connection.
+In case of choosing the partner, attention has to be given to the possibility of providing equipment and software, technical support, transaction fees, monthly service fees.

 RUE customer support team